tarao/record4s/docs/advanced/generic.md

 ----------------------------------------------

 To define a method to extend a generic record with some concrete field, we need to somehow calculate the extended result record type.
-This can be done by using `typing.Record.Append`.
+This can be done by using `typing.syntax.++`.

 For example, `withEmail` method, which expects a domain name and returns a record extended by `email` field of E-mail address, whose local part is filled by the first segment of